softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

 Note that using the graph DSL we can create nice ASCII-art representing our graph!
 Unfortunately IntelliJ doesn't keep it during code reformatting ;)

 Looking at the code it is quite easy to see what's happening.
 This time we define a sink which collects all elements received in a list.
 Then we define a graph where we connect the input stream to the input of the split, and we use the same transformation blueprint (`f`) to connect it to both outputs of the sink.
-Note that while we use the same blueprint, it will be materialised *twice* into two different actors.
+Note that while we use the same blueprint, it will be materialised *twice*.
+We also define `f` as an async boundary, meaning that it should be materialised into its own actor, hence running concurrently to other stages.
+Without that attribute, everything would run in a single thread.

 Finally, we use the built-in merge component to combine the streams again.